Obtaining a good sound system guarantees you can have more fun while listening to music or watching a movie at home.

 The type of housing and/or workstations that are also important: you can choose between terminals or box boxes, depending on your preferences and limitations of space that is placing the speakers.

 Connection terminals usually give more space and wiring options, although sometimes Fuller box boxes, give you better sound quality.
 Then, of course, there is no color.
 Some speaker models are limited by color, and may not match the style of your home.

 Floorstanding vs Bookshelf Speakers

 This type of loudspeaker is a cheaper alternative than the floor and also occupying less space.
-They can be considered as small brothers of the floor, and require a shelf or a support where they put.
+They can be considered as small brothers of the floor, and require a shelf or support where they put.
 Most of these speakers have only two speakers, usually one of them (the smallest) for treble.
-Although its quality is not as good as that of the soil, yes we will be getting a good quality with them.
+Although its quality is not as good as that of the soil, yes we will be getting good quality with them.

 For these speakers it is advisable to equip a subwoofer that complements the sound range, being able to have a 2.1 of good quality.
 In addition, they are very flexible and allow combinations with other speakers or subwoofers if we have a suitable amplifier.

 These types of speakers are larger than those included in a speaker system and are mainly used in high-fidelity sound systems, such as stereo systems.
 They are usually placed in furniture (hence their denomination) and used in stereo configurations (without a subwoofer).
 They handle a wide range of frequencies.